GluuFederation/docs-oxd-prod/3.1.3/sources/plugin/sugarcrm/index.md

 You can download the plugin from the [Github source](https://github.com/GluuFederation/sugarcrm-oxd-module/blob/master/sugarcrm-oxd-module.zip?raw=true).

 ### Upload the Plugin
-1. Log in to your SugraCRM Admin Console
+1. Log in to your SugarCRM Admin Console

 2. Navigate to Admin and click on `Module loader` button